Intersection formulas on moduli spaces of unitary shtukas: Introduction

 \section{Introduction}

-Feng-Yun-Zhang have defined special cycle classes on moduli spaces of unitary shtukas, and proved an arithmetic Siegel-Weil formula (in the sense of Kudla and Kudla-Rapoport) relating them to higher derivatives of Fourier coefficients of Siegel Eisenstein series.
+Feng-Yun-Zhang have defined special cycle classes on moduli spaces of unitary shtukas, and proved an arithmetic Siegel-Weil formula (in the sense of Kudla and Kudla-Rapoport) relating them to nonsingular Fourier coefficients of higher derivatives of Siegel Eisenstein series.

-One would like to exploit this connection between arithmetic geometry and automorphic forms to prove a Gross-Zagier style formula relating intersection multiplicities of these cycles to higher derivatives of Langlands $L$-functions, but this is difficult because the moduli spaces on which the special cycles live are almost never proper.
+One would like to extend these results to singular coefficients, and then exploit this connection between arithmetic geometry and automorphic forms to prove a Gross-Zagier style formula relating intersection multiplicities of special cycles to higher derivatives of Langlands $L$-functions.
+Both problems are difficult because the moduli spaces on which the special cycles live are almost never proper.

-The goal of this paper is to formulate and prove such a Gross-Zagier style formula in a low-dimensional case, in a way that circumvents this lack of properness.
+The goal of this paper is to prove an arithmetic Siegel-Weil formula for (some) singular Fourier coefficients in a low-dimensional case, and then use it to formulate and prove a Gross-Zagier style formula in a way that circumvents the failure of properness of the moduli space of shtukas on which the special cycles live.
+This Gross-Zagier style formula is conditional on the modularity conjecture of Feng-Yun-Zhang.